gear-foundation/academy/docs/21-program-factory/coding.md

 }
 ```

-Let’s implement the `create_escrow` function.
+Let's implement the `create_escrow` function.

-For the program deployment, we should import `ProgramGenerator` from the `prog` module in `gstd` library:
+For the program deployment, we should import `ProgramGenerator` from the `prog` module in the `gstd` library:

 ```rust
 use gstd::{msg, prelude::*, ActorId, prog::ProgramGenerator, CodeHash};
 ```

-To create a new contract instance, we will use the `create_program_with_gas_for_reply` function.
+We'll use the `create_program_with_gas_for_reply` function to create a new contract instance.
 Here are the required parameters:

 - The code hash of the uploaded program code;
-- The payload for initialization message;
+- The payload for the initialization message;
 - Gas for the program creation (calculate in advance how much the initialization of the program loaded on the network requires);
 - The value attached to the init message.